sanette/stop-point/README.md

 (load "/path/to/stop.el")
 ```

 * by default the stop-point will be colorized only in latex-mode.
-You may change this directly in the source code.